-Go through the students' conjectures, and look for possible patterns.
+Go through the students' conjectures, and Figure T2: Showing that SSA specification does not lead look for possible patterns.
 Based on our experience, students came up with the following sets of information as leading to a unique triangle.
 Each may be thought of as a conjecture: